vedant1101/Lectica/README.md

 The orchestrator detects file type and routes to the correct pipeline — video, audio, image, or text.

 ### 2. Parallel Processing
 All pipelines run concurrently via `asyncio.gather`.
-A video triggers both the audio pipeline (Whisper) and vision pipeline (Groq Vision) simultaneously.
+A video triggers both the audio pipeline (Groq Audio) and vision pipeline (Groq Vision) simultaneously.

 ### 3. Embedding + Storage
 Each chunk is embedded locally using sentence-transformers and stored in Supabase with pgvector for cosine similarity search.